 - Successful interview for some disciplines e.g. Pharmacy, Nursing & Midwifery.

 - Pharmacy also have additional criteria.
+To qualify for consideration of the University’s unconditional offer scheme the School of Pharmacy requires at least one months work experience in a pharmacy or patient-facing environment.
 Please contact the Pharmacy Admissions team on: email@example.com or 01782 733833 for further information.

 - Exceptional performance skills for applicants to Single Honours Music.